 The idea of the unconscious can be formulated in many ways, and is consistent with a wide range of theories, from psychoanalysis to cognitive and biologically based psychological research.

 It is important that you feel safe about expressing your feelings, and that you fully understand the link with bodily systems.
-Recent developments in physiology and neuroscience influence how I work with and talk about emotions.
+Scientific developments in physiology and biology influence how I work with and talk about emotions.

 Internal vs. external